cortexlabs/cortex/docs/deployments/batchapi/endpoints.md

 _WARNING: you are on the master branch, please refer to the docs on the branch that matches your `cortex version`_

-A deployed Batch API supports the following endpoints:
+A deployed Batch API endpoint supports the following:

-1. Submit a batch job
+1. Submitting a batch job
-1. Get the status of a job
+1. Getting the status of a job
-1. Stop a job
+1. Stopping a job

 You can find the url for your BatchAPI using Cortex CLI command `cortex get <batch_api_name>`.

+## Endpoints

-## Submit a Job
+### Submit a Job

 There are three options for providing the dataset for your job:

 1. Include the dataset directly in the JSON request
 1. Provide a list of S3 file paths
-1. Provide a list of S3 file paths to newline delimited JSON files containing the input dataset
+1. Provide a list newline delimited JSON files on S3 containing the input dataset

-### Dataset in the request
+#### Dataset in the request

 The dataset for your job can be included directly in your job submission request providing an `item_list` in your request payload.
 Each item can be any type (object, list, string, etc.) and is treated as a single sample. `item_list.batch_size` determines how many items are included in a single batch.
 Make sure that the total size of a batch is less than 256 KiB.